It came from Africa.

 If I am blessed at all, it’s not because of anything I’ve done or deserve; I am simply the recipient of God’s grace.
-I have been allowed according to God’s sovereignty to live in a country where leftover pie in a running refrigerator is commonplace.
+I have been allowed, according to God’s sovereignty, to live in a country where leftover pie in a functioning refrigerator is commonplace.

 Jesus made it pretty clear who the “blessed” really are.
 They are the poor in spirit, the meek, the merciful, the pure in heart, and the peacemakers (Matthew 5:3-9).
 And if that’s not enough, “…Blessed are the dead which die in the Lord…” (Revelation 14:13).